-I already have a calculator for DEGIRO and Interactive Brokers so that I can use it as well.
-For this comparison, I will only use the DEGIRO Basic, and Interactive Brokers Tiered accounts since they are the cheapest.
-I will take the fees for ETFs into accounts for both markets (let’s ignore the fact that DEGIRO cut us out of the U.S. ETF market).
-And the last recommendation I have seen about quarterly investing was using Interactive Brokers, the cheapest broker available to Swiss Investors.
+I already have a calculator for DEGIRO and Interactive Brokers, so I can also use it.
+For this comparison, I will only use the DEGIRO Basic and Interactive Brokers Tiered accounts since they are the cheapest.
+I will take the ETF fees into account for both markets (let’s ignore the fact that DEGIRO cut us out of the U.S. ETF market).
+And the last recommendation I saw about quarterly investing was using Interactive Brokers, the cheapest broker available to Swiss Investors.

 Let’s start with the U.S. Stock Market.
 We can look at the fees for 20 years with these two brokers and 1000 monthly investing: